What can you claim on tax? A guide for freelancers

 How can sole traders track expenses?

 You could manage your taxes through your own system, such as a spreadsheet where you manually enter your expenses item by item.
-But that can be very tedious, not to mention it’s easy to fall behind and lose money to missed expenses.
+But that can be very tedious, not to mention it’s easy to fall behind and lose money because of missed expenses.

 Fortunately, there are automated systems like Rounded, designed to make it much easier to track your expenses throughout the year.
-Rounded connects with all major Australian bank accounts, and makes tracking expenses easier and faster.
+Rounded connects with all major Australian bank accounts, and our AI system makes tracking expenses faster than ever.

 You’ll be able to review them in just a few clicks, and share time directly with your tax accountant come tax time.